Demidorn/alx-interview/README.md

 - [0x06-starwars_api](https://github.com/Demidorn/alx-interview/tree/main/0x06-starwars_api)

 #### **Contributing** <br>
-If you would like to contribute to these projects, please fork the repository and create a pull request with <br>your changes.
-I welcome all improvements and suggestions!
+If you would like to contribute to these projects, please fork the repository and create a pull request with your changes.<br> I welcome all improvements and suggestions!

 **Author**
 * Ikilai Doreen - [Demidorn](https://github.com/Demidorn)